-- a) A statement of the Contractor's environmental management policy relevant to activities carried out under the Contract. - b) The Contractor's environmental training and/or induction programs for relevant staff, including staff acting as environmental representatives for Activities. - c) A list of permits and licences obtained, relevant to the Maintenance Works, including Principal exemptions or licences being used for undertaking of the Work where exemptions, permits or licences have a reporting requirement, the EMP (Maintenance) shall clearly state who is responsible for reporting (Principal or Contractor) and how and when the Contractor will provide necessary information to the Principal. - d) Details of the Contractor's system to manage complaints, undertake inspections and conduct audits, including undertaking and recording corrective actions. - e) Details of the Contractor's document control procedures for monitoring, review and periodic update of the EMP (Maintenance).
+- a) A statement of the Contractor's environmental and cultural heritage management policy relevant to Activities carried out under the Contract. - b) The Contractor's environmental and cultural heritage training and/or induction programs for relevant staff, including staff acting as environmental and cultural heritage representatives for Activities. - c) A list of permits and licences obtained, relevant to the Maintenance Works, including Principal exemptions or licences being used for undertaking of the Work - where exemptions, permits or licences have a reporting requirement, the EMP (Maintenance) shall clearly state who is responsible for reporting (Principal or Contractor) and how and when the Contractor will provide necessary information to the Principal. - d) Details of the Contractor's system to manage complaints, undertake inspections and conduct audits, including undertaking and recording corrective actions, and - e) Details of the Contractor's document control procedures for monitoring, review and periodic update of the EMP (Maintenance).